What is Better Than NanoCell vs QLED

 Also read: Unlike Crystal UHD, QLED TVs are part of Samsung’s premium lineup.

-A layer of quantum dots enhances these three backlight shades (RGB).
-Blue comes from the backlight; it already has a good signal spectrum.
-But red and green come from quantum dots excited by the backlight’s blue part.
+A layer of quantum dots elevates the quality of these three backlight colors (RGB).
+The backlight produces blue, which has a good signal spectrum.
+Red and green are generated from quantum dots stimulated by the blue backlight.

 QLED TVs have the same backlighting issues as the NanoCell.

-There is Edge LED side illumination, which is low-priced but has significant disadvantages for the image.
-With side illumination, the type of matrix, rather than local dimming, plays a much more substantial role in improving contrast.
+Additionally, there is Edge LED side illumination, which is low-priced but has significant disadvantages for the image.
+Moreover, in side-illuminated displays, the matrix type significantly impacts contrast enhancement, ultimately overshadowing the effects of local dimming.

-There is a full-screen backlight Direct LED, but without local dimming, there are fewer problems.
-However, the disadvantages are still very noticeable.
+Additionally, the full-screen backlight Direct LED provides illumination, but without local dimming, fewer issues arise.
+Nevertheless, the noticeable disadvantages remain.
 These include white plumes and halos around objects on the screen.

 The best backlighting for LCD screens is a full array of LEDs with local dimming, or FALD (Full-array local dimming).